boldlink/terraform-aws-lambda/README.md

 ## Description

-This module creates AWS lambda and associated resources.
-This module as well as other Boldlink modules are created following AWS best practices as highlighted by checkov scans on the modules.
-This ensures that resources are deployed in a secure manner and environment.
+Boldlink AWS Lambda module has been scanned with Checkov to ensure its resources and default configurations are provided to you following known standards and best practices.

-### Features covered in this module
+### Why choose this module over the standard resouces
-- AWS Cloudwatch Log Group for the created lambda function is encrypted using AWS CMK key
+- AWS Cloudwatch Log Group for the created lambda function are encrypted using AWS CMK key by default and support other encryption options.
-- AWS Best Practices have been adhered to in the creation of the module
+- Default configurations have been validated by Chekov to ensure best practices and security.
-- Flexibility to provide more IAM permissions to the Lambda function to interact with other AWS services, on top of the default permissions created by the module.
+- Configurable IAM permissions for your Lambda function with supported AWS services, on top of the default permissions created by the module.
 This is specified by using the `additional_lambda_permissions` variable.
-- Create a lambda alias
+- Lambda alias included as a default
 - Lambda layers to install external code dependencies to the lambda function
-- Lambda layer permission to grant cross account functions permissions to use the lambda layers created
+- Lambda layer permission to grant cross account functions to use the lambda layers created
-- Lambda permission to grant other AWS services permissions to invoke the lambda function

 Examples available [`here`](./examples)